-Sandra Gonzalez is a veteran news reporter based in Las Vegas.
+Sandra Gonzalez is a veteran multimedia journalist based in Houston.
 Gonzalez has been reporting news for more than 20 years in both TV and radio, many of those years in Dallas/Fort Worth, and New Orleans.
-Gonzalez is a member of the Society of Professional Journalists and serves on their diversity committee and is president of the SPJ Las Vegas chapter.
-She is also an active member of the National Association of Hispanic Journalists.
+She interviewed civil rights activist Cesar Chavez early in her career; later covered the tragic kidnapping and murder of the child Amber Hagerman whose name is now known around the world through the Amber alert.
+In New Orleans, Sandra also reported on the recovery efforts following Hurricane Katrina and the environmental disaster of the BP oil spill.
+Sandra is an active member of both SPJ and the National Association of Hispanic Journalists.

 Pablo Andres Arauz

-Pablo Andres Arauz got his start in print journalism at age 9 writing for The Jester Place Times.
+Pablo Andres Arauz got his start in print journalism as a kid writing for The Jester Place Times.
 The one-page publication delivered news for a tiny cul de sac in Carrollton, Texas.
-While the paper never made it past the first issue, since then he has been dedicated to media as a civic duty.
-Now a senior at The University of Texas at Arlington and vice president for the UTA SPJ chapter, Pablo is looking toward a career as a foreign correspondent.
-As an active multi-media journalist and polygot (he speaks Spanish, French and English) he has interned and freelanced for various media outlets such as Dallas Observer, Fort Worth Weekly and KERA News 90.1 FM — the North Texas NPR station.
+The paper never made it past the first issue but he has since been dedicated to media as a civic duty.
+Now a senior at The University of Texas at Arlington and VP for the UTA SPJ chapter, Pablo looks forward to a career as a foreign correspondent.
+This summer he got a $5,000 scholarship from The Press Club of Dallas to complete his final year at UTA.
+As a multi-media journalist and polygot (he speaks Spanish, French and English) he has interned and freelanced for Dallas Observer, Fort Worth Weekly and his local NPR station, KERA 90.1 FM.
 His beats include arts, science, tech and local politics.
 Occasionally, he spends late nights spinning obscure punk music as a guest DJ for his community radio station, KNON 89.3 FM.

 Kailey Broussard is a senior journalism major attending the University of Louisiana at Lafayette with aspirations of honing her digital and computational journalism skills.
 A three-year veteran at her university’s student weekly, the Vermilion, she has served as a staff writer, copy editor and web editor and currently serves as the publication’s managing and design editor.
-Broussard is also a freelancer for the Acadiana Advocate and spent a summer in Baton Rouge at the Advocate’s main branch as a digital content intern.
+Broussard is also a digital content editor intern and freelancer for the Advocate.
 She has also interned at the Independent.
 An active member of SPJ for almost three years, she has served as her chapter’s president, treasurer and secretary.
-A Yankee at heart, Broussard hopes to head north for graduate school in computational journalism.
+Broussard hopes to head north for graduate school in computational journalism.
 When she’s not in the newsroom, she’s playing her guitar, spending time with friends and reminding herself that sunlight and a healthy sleep schedule exist.

 Anjelicia Bruton is a senior broadcast journalism student at Florida A&M University (FAMU) who is pursuing a career as a multimedia journalist.
 Anjelicia has a passion for story-telling and is using different avenues within FAMU to prepare herself for her career.
 Her freshman year, she was part of the camera crew where she shot the FAMUTV20 News then moved in front of the camera as a live shot reporter.
 She also wanted to learn more about developing a story and became an associate producer for FAMUTV20 Online which produces in-depth stories around five minutes long.
 Not only does she captivate an audience through a lens she enjoys writing.
 During her internship with Capital Outlook newspaper, Anjelicia wrote various hard news articles by observing the town and the imperative issues in the community.